• Skip to primary navigation

 AROMATICS

-Garlic: Add it chopped, grated, or leave it whole for a more subtle flavor.
+• Garlic: Add it chopped, grated, or leave it whole for a more subtle flavor.

-Lemon: Add a little lemon zest for a refreshing note, it brings this dish to a whole new level
+• Lemon: Add a little lemon zest for a refreshing note, it brings this dish to a whole new level!

-A quick and easy pasta recipe in 4 simple steps
+Shrimp linguine recipe in 4 steps

-Here are the simple steps and video recipe, to make the best prawn linguine you ever had.
 You can find the full printable recipe at the bottom of the post.

-Add the cleaned king prawns into the skillet.
+STEP 1.
+Add the king prawns into the skillet.
 I like to add whole king prawns first, then a handful of chopped ones, to give more texture to the sauce.
+Pour in a splash of white wine at this point if you like.

+STEP 4.
 Stir to combine all the ingredients, then turn the heat off.

-Sprinkle some chopped parsley all over the linguine, season generously with freshly cracked black pepper - et-voila, it's all ready to hit your dinner table.
+Sprinkle some chopped parsley all over the linguine, season generously with freshly cracked black pepper - et-voila, it's ready to hit your dinner table.

-king prawn linguine topped with freshly chopped parsley in a large shallow pot.
+shrimp linguine topped with freshly chopped parsley in a large shallow pot.

 Tips for the BEST King Prawn Linguine